-Chad Thatcher PhD is an assistant professor in the Outdoor Adventure Leadership (OAL) program and has taught and guided in the outdoor adventure world for 27 years.
-He has been with the program since the Fall of 2015.
-Most recently he directed the Colorado Mesa University Outdoor Program and taught courses for the Kinesiology department.
+Chad Thatcher, PhD, is an assistant professor in the Outdoor Adventure Leadership (OAL) program and has taught and guided in the outdoor adventure world for 27 years.
+He has been with the program since the fall of 2015.
+Most recently, he directed the Colorado Mesa University Outdoor Program and taught courses for the Kinesiology department.
 He currently teaches Backcountry Skiing, Avalanche Rescue, Adventure Programing, Adventure Therapy, Wilderness Survival, Research Methods in OAL, Adventure Writing and Photography, Wilderness First Aid, Sea Kayaking, Whitewater Kayaking, Whitewater Rafting, Wilderness Navigation, and Expedition Planning.
-Chad's specialty involves international expedition planning, having taught and led 31 international expeditions to 54 countries, ranging from 3 weeks to 10 weeks.
+Chad's expertise includes international expedition planning, having taught and led 31 international expeditions to 54 countries, ranging from three to ten weeks in length.
 Chad received his BA in History and Spanish from Portland State University (2000), his Master of Education from PSU (2002), and his PhD in Sustainability Education from Prescott College (2010).
 His doctoral dissertation, titled International Learning Adventures: A Phenomenological Exploration of International Backpacker Style Study Abroad, focused on sustainable transformations through adventure expeditions.
 Chad is an avid writer and photographer, having published over 70 articles and 200 photos, ranging from how to rock and ice climb to whitewater kayaking the headwaters of Amazon and climbing Denali and Aconcagua.

-Erik Sol is a senior instructor in the OAL degree program and has been at SOU for 12 years, 5 years as the Outdoor Program Coordinator and 7 years as a faculty member.
-Erik has professionally guided and instructed for the past 25 years in various outdoor fields, particularly as a whitewater rafting guide, taking him to Nepal, Tibet, India, New Zealand, Chile and throughout the United States.
+Erik Sol is a senior instructor in the OAL degree program and has been at SOU for 12 years, including five years as the Outdoor Program Coordinator, and seven years as a faculty member.
+Erik has professionally guided and instructed for the past 25 years in various outdoor fields, particularly as a whitewater rafting guide, which has taken him to Nepal, Tibet, India, New Zealand, Chile, and various locales throughout the United States.
 He is a Rescue 3 International Swiftwater and Technical Rope Rescue Instructor and teaches Backcountry Split-Boarding, Wilderness First Responder, Avalanche Rescue, Whitewater Rafting, Ski and Boat maintenance, Minimal Impact Adventuring, Rock Climbing, Outdoor Living skills, Practicum, Capstone projects and Expedition Planning.
-Erik's passion no doubt revolves around whitewater rafting and backcountry split-boarding.
-Erik received his BS at Southern Oregon University and Master's Degree in Interdisciplinary Studies with concentrations in Health, Physical Education, and Education (SOU).
+Erik eceived his BS and Master of Arts degrees at SOU.
+His MA is in Interdisciplinary Studies with concentrations in Health, Physical Education, and Education.

 Adam Elson is a senior instructor in the OAL degree program and has taught at SOU since 2005.
 As one of the chief designers of the OAL curriculum, he has been a part of the program since its inception in 2008.
-Adam has professionally guided for 25 years in various fields, such as whitewater rafting, climbing, sea kayaking, backpacking and mountain biking.
+Adam has professionally guided for 25 years in various fields, including whitewater rafting, climbing, sea kayaking, backpacking and mountain biking.
 He lived in New Zealand for two years working at the Outdoor Pursuit Center which focused on delivering adventure education for grades 2-12, working mainly with high school students.
-He also led university adventure education groups on eight week expeditions throughout New Zealand and Australia for several years.
+He also led university adventure education groups on eightweek expeditions throughout New Zealand and Australia for several years.
 Adam is also a certified SCUBA Diving Instructor Trainer, having worked and dived in Hawaii, the Great Barrier Reef and SE Asia.
-Adam is currently serving as the OAL Coordinator and teaches Outdoor Living Skills, Wilderness Navigation, Adventure Literature, Adventure Programing, Sustainability in Outdoor Programming, Advanced Techniques in Adventure Leadership, Expedition Planning, Mountain Biking, Whitewater Kayaking, Whitewater Rafting, Sea Kayaking, Backcountry Skiing/Splitboarding, Mountaineering and Avalanche Awareness & Rescue.
-Adam received his Bachelor of Science in Physical Education from New Mexico State University and his Master of Arts in Teaching from Pacific University.
-His focus in his Master's program was on experiential education.
+Adam is currently serving as the OAL Program Coordinator, and teaches Outdoor Living Skills, Wilderness Navigation, Adventure Literature, Adventure Programing, Sustainability in Outdoor Programming, Advanced Techniques in Adventure Leadership, Expedition Planning, Mountain Biking, Whitewater Kayaking, Whitewater Rafting, Sea Kayaking, Backcountry Skiing/Splitboarding, Mountaineering and Avalanche Awareness & Rescue.
+Adam received his Bachelor of Science in Physical Education from New

+Mexico State University and his Master of Arts in Teaching from Pacific University.
+His focus in his Master's program was on experiential education